Paddington Reservoir: Paddington Reservoir Gardens

 In 2006 architects Tonkin Zulaikha Greer and landscape architects JMD Design began work to conserve, restore and reuse the space of the then derelict Paddington Reservoir.
 The facility reopened in 2008 as a sunken garden with rooftop reserve above the preserved eastern chamber.
 The facility integrates the remains of the original brick, timber and iron structure with modern elements of sculptural, structural and functional significance which provide access to the sunken garden via stairs and an elevator as well as ramped access to the rooftop reserve.

 Condition

 As at 27 February 2014, the reservoir was decommissioned in the late nineteenth century and subsequently used for storage and latterly as a mechanical workshop associated with a service station on Oxford Street.
 After a roof collapse behind the garage in 1990 it was in disuse.
-Generally the reservoir structure is in poor condition as roughly half of roof structure is collapsed.
+Generally the reservoir structure is in poor condition as roughly half of the roof structure is collapsed.